State-Dependent X-ray Variability in Cygnus X-1: A 12-Year NuSTAR Timing Study of Accretion Flow Geometry: Analysis and Results

 We tracked the long-term X-ray evolution of Cygnus X-1 across the entire \textit{NuSTAR} observational campaign.
 Figure \ref{fig:longtermlc} presents the total intensity (3-79 keV) light curve, constructed from 100s time bins, with each point color-coded by its corresponding hardness ratio (HR).
 The x-axis represents the sequence of individual \textit{NuSTAR} observations, stitched together to visualize the source's behavior over time.

 The source exhibits profound variability in both its flux and spectral shape, with multiple transitions between the canonical hard and soft spectral states clearly visible.
 The hard state is prominent throughout many observations (e.g., Obs.
 30002150002), characterized by a relatively low intensity of approximately 400-800 counts/s and a high HR, indicated by yellow and orange points.
 Conversely, the soft state manifests as periods of high intensity (>1000 counts/s) and a low HR, indicated by purple and blue points.
 A particularly dramatic flare event is captured in Obs.
 30302019010 and Obs.
 30302019012, where the source intensity exceeds 2500 counts/s while the spectrum becomes exceptionally soft.
-This comprehensive view of Cygnus X-1's rich and complex behavior demonstrates the clear spectral state transitions that motivate our detailed analysis of the optimal energy bands for characterizing these states.
+This comprehensive view of Cygnus X-1's rich and complex behavior demonstrates the clear spectral state transitions that motivate our detailed analysis of \jfw{appropriate} energy bands for characterizing these states. \jfw{The resulting hardness-intensity diagram (Section \ref{sec:hid}) confirms the expected bimodal state distribution characteristic of this system.}